ruggeri/tech-notes/randos/automotive/engines/transmission.md

   engaging with cones.
 The correct ratio can be continuously adjusted by the system.
 There is no shifting between discrete gears.
 - The last thing to try to understand is _dual clutch transmission_.
-  Basically, there are two clutches.
+  - When shifting a regular manual, you must (1) disengage clutch, (2) disengage either constant-mesh or synchromesh "collar" to change the selected gear, (3) re-engage the clutch.
+  - In dual-clutch, you have two clutches and two layshafts.
 The odd and the even gears are on different layshafts.
-There are two clutches; the even clutch connects to the even input shaft and layshaft, and the odd clutch connects to the odd input shaft and layshaft.
+There are two clutches;
+    the even clutch connects to the even input shaft and layshaft, and the odd clutch connects to the odd input shaft and layshaft.
+  - Let's say you are in gear four.
+You can pre-select gear five (or three), doing so requires moving the collar on the non-driven shaft.
+    This is, as usual, very fast.
+The non-driven layshaft is at the right speed for the wheels.
+  - When you execute the shift, the driven shaft (the even one in this example) is disengaged by releasing that clutch.
+Simultaneously, the clutch is engaged to being driving the odd shaft.
+This is very fast.
+  - The system will rev-match for you.
+When upshifting, it will briefly lift throttle to allow engine revs to fall appropriately so that upon re-engagement the engine speed is lower and matches what is now required.
+Throttle can then be re-applied.
+Downshifting involves autoblipping.
+    - This is basically what is done when quickshifting on a single-clutch motorcycle does, but the DCT can more quickly re-engage clutch.
   - DCT only really came out for production roadcars in 2003 with the Volkswagen Golf R32.
-  - Let's say you are in gear four.
-Then the clutch is not engaged.
-You can select gear five (or three), then you clutch in on the even shaft exactly as you clutch out on the odd shaft.
   - This is a very fast change.
 So you don't have any dead time while shifting.
   - DCT can be driven just like an automatic transmission.
 So it is